danielneil/Shark/README.md

 An understanding of financial markets, algorithmic trading, or any kind of financial analytical specialisations.

-# Shark is looking for sponsors!
+# Shark is looking for sponsors

 If you are willing to sponsor Shark, this will equate to your feature requests being prioritised by the development team.